 The Young Stationers’ Prize is given to someone under 40 who represents the high ideals of excellence in the sectors of books and archiving; journalism and communication; office products and supplies; print, paper, and packaging; publishing, and design.
 It is meant to honour those who produce excellent works within the sector, understand the craftsmanship of their particular areas, maintain a high level of respect for their own work, and are able to share their skills to ensure continuous success and excellence in their sector.

-Past winners of The Young Stationers’ Prize have been Ella Kahn and Bryony Woods, founders of Diamond Kahn & Woods Literary Agency (seen in the photo above); Angela Clarke, novelist, playwright, and columnist; and Katie Glass, of the Sunday Times.
-Proxime accesserunt prizes have been awarded to Laura Summers, Rosamund Urwin, Nicholas Coveney and Andrew Barker.
+Past winners of The Young Stationers’ Prize have been Amy Hutchinson of BOSS (2019) Dr Shane Tilton of Ohio Northern University (2018), Ian Buckley of Prima Software (2017); Ella Kahn and Bryony Woods, founders of Diamond Kahn & Woods Literary Agency (2016); Angela Clarke, novelist, playwright, and columnist (2015); and Katie Glass, of the Sunday Times (2014).

 Who should apply?

-To qualify for the prize, nominees should be under the age of 40 and able to demonstrate an interest in the activities of the Company, and have the attributes relevant to membership.
+To qualify for the prize, nominees should be under the age of 40, and working in one of the trades represented by the Stationers’ Company.
+Applications will be evaluated against the following criteria:

 How to apply?

-Applications may be sent by email to email@example.com, or by post to Young Stationers’ Prize, c/o Stationers' Hall, Ave Maria Lane, London EC4M 7DD.
-The closing date is Thursday 22 June 2017.
-If sending by post, please consider also sending us email notification so as to avoid disappointment.
+NB: Candidates can also elect to send their application by post to Young Stationers’ Prize, c/o Stationers' Hall, Ave Maria Lane, London EC4M 7DD.
+If doing so, please also send an email notification to firstname.lastname@example.org to ensure it is received.